Paint on the Carpet

 When they returned they were greeted by this.

-The customer had attempted to clean the carpet themselves using white spirit and foams without any success.
+The customer had attempted to clean the carpet themselves using white spirit and foam without any success.

-After I had stopped laughing I did a small patch area to determine which POG chemical to use.
+After I had stopped smiling, I did a small patch area to determine which POG chemical to use.
 Some work better than others in different scenarios.

-Being a synthetic carpet we could be quite brutal with our clean.
+Being a synthetic carpet we could be quite brutal with our cleaning.

 The customer was having friends over that evening so I dried the carpet out for 30 minutes for them.